noahehall/theBookOfNoah/0current/zdevtools-required/git.md

   - by defualt jobs are isolated, but you can force dependencies, e.g. to share a build job with a deploy job
 - steps: scripts/actions that make up a job
   - executed in the order they appear
-  - are dependent on eachother
+  - are dependent on each other
   - share the VM (and the data)
 - action: reusable script to help simplify workflows
 - event: a specific activity that triggers a workflow run
 - runner: a server that runs your workflows
   - each runner can run a single job at a time
 - artifacts: files generated in a uses/run cmd that can be shared across jobs in the same workflow
-  - all run/ses have write access to that workflows artifacts
+  - all run/uses cmds have write access to that workflows artifacts
 - secrets: stored in Github as secrets, then referrenced in your ci yml file

 ### actions